-That means knowing what behavioral traits you’re looking for in the role, what questions to prioritize, and how to read the body language of the job seeker.
+That means knowing what behavioral traits you’re looking for in the role, what questions to prioritize, and how to read the body language of the job seeker in a face-to-face interview.
 It’s no silver bullet, by any means, but the one-to-one dynamic can help you break candidate ties and make a habit of nailing the hire—if you have your system down.

 In this post, we’ll walk through the little things that can help you nail this critical stage in the interview process.